rupl/chrisruppel.com/styleguide.md

 One more paragraph to break the blockquotes up and ensure they're not interfering with each other within the styleguide.

-<aside class="update" datetime="2016-01-01"><p>This is an update to an entry.
-It unfortunately cannot be created with markdown but at least having this in the styleguide lets me check on it</p></aside>
+<ins class="update" datetime="2016-01-01"><p>This is an update to an entry.
+It unfortunately cannot be created with markdown but at least having this in the styleguide lets me check on it</p></ins>

 # Heading level 1